ztratar/visibe/README.md

 ## Bugs

+- Some tweets are not showing up - I would bet that they are the twitter photos
 - Using HTML5 history will not unsubscribe/subscribe you from trends as expected.
 - We will, on occasion, see a preloader AND some datums
 - Historical datums don't work perfectly